The Future of Data Warehousing

 4. Zero ETL?

 Beyond zero-copy data sharing, Amazon (AWS) has a grander vision for a zero ETL future altogether.
-At their last re:Invent event they announced Amazon Aurora now supports zero-ETL integration with Amazon Redshift, giving users the ability to move data between the two platforms without having to extract, transform and load first.
+In 2022 they first announced Amazon Aurora support for zero-ETL integration with Amazon Redshift, giving users the ability to move data between the two platforms without having to extract, transform and load first.
+A year later, they had four AWS database zero-ETL integrations with Amazon Redshift.

 For example, how easy will it be to perform complex data transformations?
 How will data governance be handled?
 And how hard will it be to interact outside of the zero ETL ecosystem?